-As of 2021, Juneteenth is now a federally-recognized holiday.
+In 2021, Juneteenth became a federally recognized holiday.
 Historically, it has been celebrated on the third Saturday of June — a date which always falls in the teens — and hence the name, Juneteenth.

 In the spirit of inclusion, everyone in your organization should be encouraged to participate in Juneteenth programming.
 In other words, it shouldn’t be the sole responsibility of your Black employees to organize their own recognition.
 Instead, you’ll find that it’s more meaningful and fun to have employees of every background participating in and learning about Juneteenth.
 In that same vein, it would be wise to avoid the assumption that a member of your professional community wants to be involved simply because of their ethnic background.

-The guide below will provide you with ideas for impactful Juneteenth programming.
+The guide below will provide you with ideas for meaningful Juneteenth programming.

 Communicate